 Move to any of the best available refuge areas in the building.
 Become familiar with the location of the best available refuge area in your building before a storm occurs.
-Click Here for the locations of the specific shelters for residence halls.

 When you are off-campus or in buildings without designated shelters, move to a small room on lower levels, an interior hallway, or a basement.
 GET IN, GET DOWN AND COVER UP!